Before agreeing to any level of sedation for your dental procedure, here are a few questions you should ask.

 What should I know/ask before agreeing to any level of sedation for my dental procedure/treatment?

-- Confirm that your dentist is registered with the College of Dental Surgeons of BC to provide the level of sedation recommended for your dental procedure in their dental office.
+- Confirm that your dentist is registered with the BC College of Oral Health Professionals to provide the level of sedation recommended for your dental procedure in their dental office.

 - Confirm who will be present for your dental procedure, and their experience and training regarding the level of sedation you will be receiving.

 - If you are having moderate or deep sedation or general anesthesia in the dental office, ensure the facility is registered for that level of sedation.
-Check with the College of Dental Surgeons of BC.
+Check with the BC College of Oral Health Professionals.

 - Ask what measures are in place if a medical emergency occurs.